Intermesh/groupoffice-docs/using/email.rst

 Sharing folders
 ---------------
 Group-Office also supports sharing folders via IMAP.
-The mailserver must support this feature too.
 If the mailserver supports it you should see a "Share" option in the right click menu of a folder:

 .. figure:: /_static/using/email/share-folder.png